MnO2/cedarwood/README.md

 cedarwood = "0.1"
 ```

 then you are good to go.
-If you are using Rust 2015 you have to `extern crate darts` to your crate root as well.
+If you are using Rust 2015 you have to `extern crate cedarwood` to your crate root as well.

 ## Example